Customer effort score (CES) is a numeric indicator of positive, neutral or negative customer experience during an interaction with your organization.

 Deliver high on low:

-CES is one of the best measurements of customer experience and satisfaction, mapped across various points of interactions with your company.
+CES is one of the best measurements of customer experience and satisfaction, mapped across various points of interaction with your company.
 This data is critical to ensuring which customers need how much effort to be pulled back to a positive perception of your brand and ensuring account and revenue continuity.
 In other words, CES gives you an action plan on customer prioritization, where your team will need to deliver high on customers with low CES scores.

 Uncover hidden issues: